pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 }
 ```

 Then in the page that has child routes, include the `<Outlet />` component.
 Remember to do this for each component that has child routes.
-React router will then figure out which child routes to render there.
+React Router will then figure out which child routes to render there.

 ```ts
 import { Outlet } from "react-router-dom";